cinecert/mxf-digest/readme.md

 Skip run-in as described in [ST 377-1](https://doi.org/10.5594/SMPTE.ST377-1.2011), Sec.
 6.5, "Run-In Sequence".

 Note to IMF implementors: MXF run-in is disallowed for use by the [IMF Essence Component](https://doi.org/10.5594/SMPTE.ST2067-5.2013).
 This provision of the MXF-DIGEST process exists for maximum compatibility with other MXF applications.
 DO NOT start adding run-in to IMF MXF files just because you read about it here.
-I will hunt you down.
+Just forget you ever read about it.

 ### KLV Packet Digests